 group (50 & above) have the highest mean consumption score of 26.14, while females exhibit a higher mean consumption score (26.85) compared to males (23.92).
-Regarding family annual income, respondents with mean consumption score (24.98), followed closely by those with incomes in the range of Rs.
+Regarding family annual income, respondents with incomes up to Rs.
+1,00,000/- have the highest mean consumption score (24.98), followed closely by those with incomes in the range of Rs.
 1,00,001 to 2,00,000/-.
 The data provides valuable insights into the varying consumption patterns of millets among different age groups, genders, and income brackets, aiding in understanding dietary preferences and facilitating targeted interventions for promoting millet consumption.

-2.3 Consumption pattern of millet based products among the respondents: Table 17 illuminates the consumption patterns of millet-based products among the respondents.
+2.3 Consumption pattern of millet based products among the respondents: Table 17 illuminates the consumption patterns of milletbased products among the respondents,